-Industry Sector ETFs are a dynamic and growing market.
-Virtually every major industry group has multiple indices that track industry performance.
-The obvious benefit of sector ETFs is they provide a means of investing in an entire industry; however, they can be used for other purposes, as well.
+Industry sector ETFs are a dynamic and growing market.
+Virtually every major industry group has multiple indexes that track industry performance.
+The obvious benefit of sector ETFs is they provide a means of investing in an entire industry; however, they can be used for other purposes as well.

-Major providers of industry sector ETFs include iShares, PowerShares, State Street, Vanguard and Merrill Lynch.
-Generally speaking, the cost of investing in large industry sectors (such as healthcare or energy) is less than the cost associated with more concentrated sectors (such as oil service or nanotechnology).
+Major providers of industry sector ETFs include iShares, PowerShares, State Street, Vanguard, and Merrill Lynch.
+Generally speaking, the cost of investing in large industry sectors (such as health care or energy) is less than the cost associated with more concentrated industries (such as oil service or nanotechnology).

 Historically, different industry sectors have exhibited different risk/reward characteristics.
 Roughly speaking, the technology sector tends to exhibit the most volatility over time, while the utility sector tends to be the least volatile.
 And, in general, individual sectors will exhibit greater volatility than the overall stock market.